 and may not necessarily coincide with official Nesma policies.

+The International Conference on Software Engineering (ICSE) is the oldest and largest conference on software development, where the latest developments are presented and discussed.
+This year’s conference will be preceded by a host of specialized workshops and conferences.
+One of these is the International Conference on Software and System Processes (ICSSP) in which developments are shared on bringing together the rapidly changing business processes and processes to realize the supporting software.
 As a first step in the development of an open-source solution that measures function points directly from code rather than documentation we have, together with researchers from TU Delft, CWI and SIG, conducted a global survey amongst measurement specialists.
 In this survey 334 specialists from 40 countries took part.
 These specialists were given a detailed questionnaire on the utility, application, added value and feasibility of automating function point sizing.
 The results are analyzed and described in a publication that has been accepted after a thorough review process on the ICSSP conference.
 On that conference the results were presented to and discussed with an international company experts in the field of process automation.
+Main conclusions from the study:

 – A large majority (87%) of respondents function points called an important tool for decision makers to support or justify investment decisions.